 You’ve explored some of the Hotel Zone on Day 1, now it’s time to discover downtown Cancun.
 Located a short bus ride from the Hotel Zone, this is the beating heart of Cancun.
-A place where Mariachi bands play in local squares at sunset and bustling markets open all day to serve tourists and residents.
+It’s where Mariachi bands play in squares at sunset and bustling markets open all day to serve tourists and residents.
 Begin your day with breakfast at Marakame.
-This trendy restaurant set in an outdoor plaza beneath trees and twinkling fairy lights has some of the city’s finest coffee and a range of Mexican and International delights to energize you.
+This trendy restaurant sits in an outdoor plaza beneath trees and twinkling fairy lights.
+It has some of the city’s finest coffee and a range of Mexican and International delights to energize you.

 Later in the day, seek out a different experience at Spa Xbalamque.
-It’s located in a hotel adorned with Mayan wall art, statues and carvings, creating the ultimate haven of serenity in a bustling city.
+It’s located in a hotel with Mayan wall art, statues, and carvings.
+The spa is the ultimate haven of serenity in a bustling city.
 Their spa treatments are out of the ordinary, so don’t expect a hands-on massage or facial.
-This spa offers a traditional Mayan healing ceremony – Ritual Temazcal which involves meditation, sound therapy, and a steam bath with medicinal herbs.
+They offer a traditional Mayan healing ceremony called Ritual Temazcal.
+This involves meditation, sound therapy, and a steam bath with medicinal herbs.
 If you’re looking for something more traditional, look at this full spa and wellness guide.
 When your revitalization is complete, either head back into the Hotel Zone for a beachfront dinner or explore live music venues and chic restaurants of downtown Cancun with the help of our Cancun nightlife guide.